nick-ulle/teaching-tools/README.md

 ### Installation

-The script requires four external packages:
+The script requires Python >= 3.7 and these external packages:

 Name     | Tested Version | Conda Install Command
 -------- | -------------- | ---------------------